What You Need to Know About Online Auction Sales Tax

 Background, Issues, Updates

 But what about online transactions?
-In 1992 the Supreme Court ruled in the Quill case that a merchant is not required to collect sales tax unless the merchant has a tax nexus (physical presence) in that state.
+In 1992, the Supreme Court ruled in the Quill case that a merchant is not required to collect sales tax unless the merchant has a tax nexus (physical presence) in that state.
 A tax nexus would include a retail store, office, or warehouse.

 More recently, states have been attempting to counter this decision by requiring sales tax to be collected if an "affiliate" or "solicitor" of an online company has a physical presence in that state.
 Several states, including New York, Rhode Island, and North Carolina, have written legislation requiring sales tax in such circumstances.

 Also, a proposed law in Congress (the Remote Transactions Parity Act) is under consideration as of May 2018.

 - Customers can avoid paying sales taxes by using a forwarding service.
-For example, a company in Oregon forwards purchases (no state sales tax in Oregon) to help customers avoid high sales taxes on Internet transactions.
+For example, a company in Oregon forwards purchases (no state sales tax in Oregon) to help customers avoid high sales taxes on internet transactions.

+These new state laws only apply at this point to businesses which are located in a state and have an affiliate relationship with a larger company such as Amazon.com or Overstock.com.
 Here's how the new state laws work: Let's say you have a used-book business in California and you are an Amazon affiliate.
 Before the new law was enacted, you would ship a book to someone in California, and Amazon didn't include sales tax because Amazon is doing the selling and forwarding the money to the affiliate (you).
-But now California law says that since your company, as the affiliate, is located in a state, it's the location of the affiliate that counts and Amazon must charge sales tax on the affiliate's transaction.
+However, California law says that since your company, as the affiliate, is located in a state, it is the location of the affiliate that counts, and Amazon must charge sales tax on the affiliate's transaction.